News and Information from Camp Tintype

 You are welcome to arrive and settle into camp or check in in the afternoon of the day before, and make a leisurely departure the following morning after your last tutorial day.
 Lastly, there is something to be said for having studied under the man who kicked off the modern wet-plate movement.

-This is a learing experience like no other!
+This is a learning experience like no other!

 Sign up today!
 Just write to: